pymc-devs/pymc/README.txt

 What's new in 2.0
 =================

-* New, more flexible object model and syntax.
+* New flexible object model and syntax (non backward compatible).

 * Reduced redundant computations: only relevant log-probability terms are computed, and these are cached.